Note: This article has been updated with the latest Senate bill passed by the House and signed into law by President Trump.

 Bonus Depreciation Bumped Up to 100%

-Bonus depreciation – which allows businesses to immediately deduct the full cost of qualified property in the year it’s placed in service – has been gradually decreasing since 2023.
-The House version restores 100% bonus depreciation for qualifying property placed in service after Jan.
-19, 2025, and before Jan.
-1, 2030, with the Senate version making the change permanent.
+Bonus depreciation — which allows businesses to immediately deduct the full cost of qualified property in the year it’s placed in service — has been gradually decreasing since 2023.
+OBBBA restores, and makes permanent, 100% bonus depreciation for qualifying property that is both acquired and placed in service after Jan.
+19, 2025.

 Interest Expense Limitations Loosened

-Under current law, businesses must calculate their interest expense limitations based on earnings before interest and taxes (EBIT) – a shift that excludes depreciation and amortization.
+Prior to OBBBA being signed into law, businesses were required to calculate their interest expense limitations based on earnings before interest and taxes (EBIT) — excluding depreciation and amortization.
 This change, effective for tax years beginning after Dec.
-31, 2021, primarily affects businesses with average gross receipts exceeding $30M, making its impact on startups and early-stage companies minimal.
-However, for larger and more heavily leveraged organizations, this rule has significantly reduced the amount of interest expense that can be deducted as incurred.
+31, 2021, primarily affected businesses with average gross receipts exceeding $30M, making its impact on startups and early-stage companies minimal.
+However, for larger and more heavily leveraged organizations, this rule significantly reduced the amount of interest expense that could be deducted as incurred.

-The OBBBA proposes returning to a more favorable calculation by using the EBITDA-based limitation, allowing for the inclusion of depreciation and amortization in the computation of the base rate.
-This would increase the amount of deductible interest, offering meaningful relief to companies with debt obligations.
+OBBBA permanently returns to a more favorable calculation by using the EBITDA-based limitation, allowing for the inclusion of depreciation and amortization in the computation of the base rate.
+This increases the amount of deductible interest, offering meaningful relief to companies with debt obligations.

-Capital-intensive companies in tech and life sciences – especially those relying on debt financing to fund infrastructure, manufacturing, or R&E – could see improved after-tax cash flow and greater flexibility for capital planning.
+Capital-intensive companies in tech and life sciences — especially those relying on debt financing to fund infrastructure, manufacturing, or R&E — are likely to see improved after-tax cash flow and greater flexibility for capital planning.

 For globally active tech and life sciences companies, these provisions could have a material impact on how and where they invest in R&E, manage intellectual property, and structure cross-border operations.
 Strategic decisions around supply chains, licensing, and entity location may need to be revisited depending on the outcome of the legislation.